ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

   ```
   {: screen}

 The web action `hello` is invoked, which returns a JSON object that includes the parameter **name** in the query parameter.
 You can pass parameters to the action with simple query parameters or by using the request body.
-Web actions can publicly invoke an action without using the {{site.data.keyword.openwhisk_short}} authorization API key.
+Web actions can publicly invoke an action without using authentication.

 ## Using full control over the HTTP response
 {: #full_control}